-The surge of wearables for fitness tracking has enabled us to track, monitor and store a cornucopia of data about our bodies, our workouts and our habits.
+The constant surge of fitness trackers or smartwatches that count steps and much more has enabled us to track, monitor and store a cornucopia of data about our bodies, our workouts and our habits.
 But what good is all of this data if we're throwing in the towel after only a few days?

 The problem is a disconnect between what we hope to achieve when we buy a fitness tracker and what we experience after we strap it on.